pswzyu/interpreter_simple/README.md

 or other apk install methods you prefer.
 After that, you can install our app and start to test.

 ###Testing
 After start the app, it will show the login screen.
 Right now, we are in alpha phase, so we dont have public registeration supported.
-We have several pre-registered users that have the properties shown below:
+We have several pre-registered users that have the properties shown below(use Username to login):

 | ID        | RealName       |   Username  |  Password | Native Language |
 |-----------|---------------:|------------:|-----------|-----------------|